-In Kinderszenen, Schumann bears us away from the angst and unhappy emotional complications of his other work, and wistfully glances backward at a time when even the most serious dramas somehow resolved themselves in a matter of minutes.
+In Kinderszenen, Schumann bears us away from the angst and unhappy emotional complications of his other work, toward the early years when even the most serious dramas somehow resolved themselves in a matter of minutes.
 Back in childhood, Schumann seems to say, every day was like a newly-minted coin, full of possibilities and splendor, just waiting to be spent in a thousand different ways.
 We could not wait to be out of bed in the morning, and we could not bear to return at night.
 Have our adult lives ever been as enchanting and full of adventure as they were when we were very young?

 For more on Kinderszenen, see: http://en.wikipedia.org/wiki/Kinderszenen